OjasMor/Traffic_Light_Classifier/README.md

     return color
 ```

-## (QUESTION 1): How do the features you made help you distinguish between the 3 classes of traffic light images?

-**Answer:**
-Write your answer in this cell.

-1. RGB is converted to HSV
-2. Masking is used to isloate the actual "light" part of the traffic light
-3. Image is cropped to remove extraneous pixels
-4. The image is chucked into 3 sections for each color
-5. Vecotr is used to sum all the brightness and distinguish which light is on

 # 4. Classification and Visualizing Error

-Using all of your features, write a function that takes in an RGB image and, using your extracted features, outputs whether a light is red, green or yellow as a one-hot encoded label.
+Using all of your features, we write a function that takes in an RGB image and, using our extracted features, outputs whether a light is red, green or yellow as a one-hot encoded label.
 This classification function should be able to classify any image of a traffic light!

-You are encouraged to write any helper functions or visualization code that you may need, but for testing the accuracy, make sure that this `estimate_label` function returns a one-hot encoded label.

 ---
 <a id='task8'></a>